-Inver Lodge Hotel belongs to the same family for generations, it is a much loved property and carefully looked after by its current owner and guardian Robin Vestey; the fourth and youngest son of Edmund and Anne Vestey.
+Inver Lodge Hotel has belonged to the same family for generations.
+It is a much loved property and carefully looked after by its current owner and guardian Robin Vestey; the fourth and youngest son of Edmund and Anne Vestey.

 The family feels a deep connection to the estate, its past history, present and future and wish to share all that the estate and region have to offer with all guests and visitors.

 Our General Manager: Janet Boyd

 Janet is a highly experienced hospitality professional who was fortunate to work for some of the best luxury hotel groups in the world.
 After a busy and successful period working overseas at five-star hotels she returned to her roots in Scotland.

 Although born in Glasgow, Janet's family are from the Outer Hebrides, she feels a very strong connection to the region.
 Her mother and aunts worked in hotels and used to share so many interesting stories that she developed an interest in hospitality, once she started, she fell in love with it too and never left.

 She first left Scotland to London, but promised her mother she would move closer to home so her next stop was St Andrews, then the Sultanate of Oman, then Thailand and the furthest away posting was Singapore.

 Janet feels exceptionally lucky to have worked in the best hotel in the world at the time, and then on to award-winning hotel chains such as Six Senses Resorts and Spas and Mandarin Oriental where she held global positions.
 What she loves most about Inver Lodge Hotel and its region is the beauty that surrounds it, the sense of calm that it gives.
 She says:

 "Every time you get closer your heart starts to glow and you smile because you are happy to be here, last year I renamed the village from Lochinver to Lochinverhamas!"

 Cameron Kennedy, Estate Manager